EPCCed/2019-08-27-ModernCpp/lectures/loops-containers/README.md

 -   Almost like a vector, but you can't change the size.

--   Only difference is construction:
+-   Only difference is construction - list the values inside the braces

 ```C++
 #include <array>